 Several things.
 Contact your local representatives in the General Assembly, county council members, and city officials and request continued support and funding for construction of the dam.
 Rally your friends to do the same.
 Attend public meetings.
 Keep the positive, collaborative momentum of the Lake Conestee Dam Restoration Project moving forward constructively.
 And keep coming back to this website for more details and updates!

 Copyright © 2023 Lake Conestee Dam Restoration Project, LLC - All Rights Reserved.
-Most recent update: February 20, 2024 (K. Lowry).

 Powered by GoDaddy